 - 13. Entry fees for Scottish junior players will be reduced in accordance with SBU competition policy.
 Currently this is half-price for U25s. - 14.
-It is a condition of entry that all players disclose to the Committee any limitation that would in any way restrict the freedom of the Committee to select a team to represent Scotland. - 15.
-Participants should be available for selection for at least one of the events for which the NL is a qualifier.
+It is a condition of entry that all players disclose to the Committee any limitation that would in any way restrict the freedom of the Committee to select a team to represent Scotland.

-16. Each player, by entering a selection event, agrees that in the event the player represents Scotland in any World Bridge Federation, European Bridge League, or Bridge Great Britain event, he or she will comply with the relevant requirements for that event.
+15. Each player, by entering a selection event, agrees that in the event the player represents Scotland in any World Bridge Federation, European Bridge League, or Bridge Great Britain event, he or she will comply with the relevant requirements for that event.